Find an Agent

 • Wisconsin

-• Equitable distribution states: In equitable distribution states, parties can agree to how property is split.
+• Equitable distribution states: In equitable distribution states, parties can agree how to split the property.
 A judge distributes property if you and your ex-spouse are unable to agree.

 The law around property distribution is nuanced and our guidance here doesn’t constitute legal advice.
 Consult with an attorney when making these decisions for you and your family.